waleed2000x/QR-Code-Generator-Next-js/README.md

 3. Enter the link you want to convert into a QR code in the provided input field.

-4. Optionally, specify a name for the QR code.
+4. Specify a name for the QR code.

 5. Select the desired size from the dropdown menu.